Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 **Rfam ID files of the riboswitch or RNA thermometer:**
-The file should contain Rfam ID, name and description of riboswitchs or RNA thermometer like following.
+The file should contain Rfam ID, name and description of riboswitches or RNA thermometers as following.

 ======== ==== ==========================
 #Rfam_ID Name Description